intro2r/intro2r/unit3/labs.md

   i. the number of trees in each species,

-  ii. the number of trees greater and less than 1-m,
+  ii. the number of trees greater and less than 1 meter dbh,

   iii. the number of trees per species that are alive versus dead.